jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 of embedded DSL much easier.

 {Semantics as folds}
-The nature of functional languages has meant that its programs are referentially transparent or _pure_.
+The nature of functional languages has meant that its programs are _pure_.
 {change this}
 With no state or side-effects, many computation are naturally expressed as recursive functions.
 Unsurprisingly, many share the same recursive patterns